How to Train Your Dog With an Invisible Fence

 When you have done all the preparations continue to Step 1.

-Step 1 - Introduction to the boundary line
+Step 1 - Introduction your dog to the invisible fence boundary line

 Now that you have completely installed the boundary zone and got everything set up, it's time to introduce your canine pal to his new playpen.
 Remember, making sure your pet associates a positive emotion to the training process is key to your success.
 Make it fun and cheerful, while maintaining focus and consistency.
 Set goals and plan every step.